psteichen/clusil-website/_events/wg-bcms.md

 link: ''

 ---

 We will continue the discussion around the topic BIA.
 In addition we can also propose, to exchange experiences, of organizing and realizing a table top exercise.

+#### Registration

-**Registration**: before Tuesday 13 November 2018 noon by [email](mailto:margot.hartman@securitymadein.lu)
+before Tuesday 13 November 2018 noon by [email](mailto:margot.hartman@securitymadein.lu)